meker12/commerce-channels.en/help/channel-manager/connect-marketplace.md

 ---
-title: Connect sales channel to [!DNL Walmart Marketplace]
+title: Connect Sales Channel to [!DNL Walmart Marketplace]
-description: Configure the sales channel and connect to the marketplace.
+description: Configure the sales channel and connect to Walmart Marketplace.
 ---
 # Connect to [!DNL Walmart Marketplace]

 After installing Channel Manager on your [!DNL Commerce] instance, connect a Commerce store to Walmart Marketplace.

-1. Create the sales channel by selecting the Commerce store for product listings.
+1. Create the sales channel by [selecting the Commerce store for product listings](#select-the-commerce-store-for-the-sales-channel).

-1. Connect the channel to [!DNL Walmart Marketplace] by adding Walmart API credentials.
+1. [Connect the channel to [!DNL Walmart Marketplace] by adding Walmart API credentials](#connect-the-channel-to-walmart-marketplace).

-1. Complete sales channel setup.

-   After you create the sales channel, complete channel setup so you can manage listings, inventory, pricing, and sales from Channel Manager.
+1. [Complete sales channel setup](#complete-store-setup) so you can manage listings, inventory, pricing, and sales from Channel Manger.

-## Select the Commerce store for the sales channel
+## Create the sales channel

 1. Open Channel Manager.

-   - In the Admin, select [!UICONTROL Marketing > _Channels_ > Channel Manager].
+   - In the Admin, select **[!UICONTROL Marketing** > _Channels_ > **Channel Manager]**.

-   - Select [!UICONTROL Connect New Store].
+   - Select **[!UICONTROL Connect New Store]**.

      ![Connect Commerce store to [!DNL Walmart Marketplace] from [!DNL Channel Manager]](assets/connect-commerce-store-to-marketplace.png)

 1. Configure the store and connection:

-   - Enter a unique [!UICONTROL store name].
+   - Enter a unique **[!UICONTROL store name]**.

-   - Select the [!UICONTROL Adobe Commerce site] for product listings.
+   - Select the **[!UICONTROL Adobe Commerce site]** for product listings.

-   - Add an [!UICONTROL email address] to receive service notifications related to [!DNL Channel Manager].
+   - Add an **[!UICONTROL email address]** to receive service notifications related to [!DNL Channel Manager].

      ![Configure connection between Commerce and [!DNL Walmart Marketplace] from [!DNL Channel Manager]](assets/configure-commerce-to-marketplace-connection.png)

-## Connect to the Walmart Marketplace

-Connect the selected Commerce store to Walmart Marketplace by adding the Walmart API credentials for authenticating the connection.
+## Connect the channel to Walmart Marketplace

 1. Add the credentials for the [!DNL Walmart Marketplace Adobe Production API key] from your [!DNL Walmart Marketplace Seller] account.

-   - If you don’t have the credentials, select [!UICONTROL Get API credentials] to get them from the [!DNL Walmart Marketplace Developer Portal].
+   - If you don’t have the credentials, select **[!UICONTROL Get API credentials]** to get them from the [!DNL Walmart Marketplace Developer Portal].

-   - If you are not logged in, select your region (US and Canada) and then log in.
+     If prompted, select your region (US and Canada) and then log in.

      ![[!DNL Walmart Marketplace] account login](assets/walmart-marketplace-login-page.png)

-   - On the API key form, copy and save the [!UICONTROL Client ID] and [!UICONTROL Client Secret] values for the [!UICONTROL Adobe Inc] production API key to a secure location.
+   - On the API key form, copy and save the **[!UICONTROL Client ID]** and **[!UICONTROL Client Secret]** values for the [!UICONTROL Adobe Inc Production API key] to a secure location.

      ![[!DNL Walmart Marketplace API key] configuration page](assets/walmart-api-key-management-form.png)

      >[!NOTE]
      >
-     >If you don’t have an [!UICONTROL Adobe Inc] key listed, select [!UICONTROL Add New Key for a Solution Provider] to configure permissions and generate an Adobe key.
-For configuration details, see [Walmart Prerequisites](overview.md#walmart-prerequisites).
+     >If you don't see an [!DNL Adobe Inc] key in the Developer Portal, select **[!UICONTROL Add New Key for a Solution Provider]** to configure permissions and generate the key.
+For configuration details, see [Generate a [!DNL Walmart Marketplace API Key]](overview.md#generate-a-walmart-marketplace-api-key).

-   - Return to [!DNL Channel Manager] to add the credentials to the [!UICONTROL Walmart Connection] information.
+   - Return to [!DNL Channel Manager] to add the credentials to the **[!UICONTROL Walmart Connection]** information.

-     When you add the values to [!DNL Channel Manager], Adobe hides the client secret and stores the value in a secure vault to maintain security.
+     When you add credentials to [!DNL Channel Manager], Adobe hides the client secret and stores the value in a secure vault.

-1. [!UICONTROL Save] the configuration to connect to Walmart.
+1. [!UICONTROL Save] the configuration to establish the connection.

-   After connecting successfully, you can manage the channel from [!UICONTROL Channel Manager > Marketplace Stores].
+   After connecting successfully, manage the channel from **[!UICONTROL Channel Manager > Marketplace Stores]**.

    ![[!DNL Walmart Marketplace API key] configuration page](assets/manage-connected-stores.png)

 ### Troubleshoot connection issues

-If the connection fails, see the [Walmart Marketplace FAQ](https://developer.walmart.com/faq/us/faq-auth/){target="_blank"} for troubleshooting tips.
+If the connection to Walmart fails, see the [Walmart Marketplace FAQ](https://developer.walmart.com/faq/us/faq-auth/){target="_blank"} for troubleshooting tips.

 - From the [!DNL Walmart Developer Portal], verify that you copied the correct credentials for the production API key for [!UICONTROL Adobe Inc.]